-Research is one of the three parts of OSU's land-grant mission.
-It is essential to the fulfillment of the other parts, instruction and extension, since research results become a part of what is taught by faculty, both in the classroom and through outreach.
-Research findings not only improve the lives of individuals and society through new understandings, products, processes and medicines, but they become the engine for economic development.
+Research is one of the three original parts of OSU's land grant mission.
+It is essential to the other parts, instruction and outreach, since research results aid faculty in teaching and outreach activities.
+Research findings improve quality of life by bringing new products, processes and medicines to the marketplace.
+Research through innovation is the engine that drives economic development.
+Research through the social sciences and humanities improves our well being.
+Research through creative artistry enhances our employment and appreciation of the world.

-One area of research focus that has become more prominent recently is homeland security.
-Long before the tragic events of September 11, 2001, OSU researchers were engaged in sensor-related research to help ensure the safety of food, environment, and of first responders.
-OSU was already in position to be a part of the overall research effort to enhance the safety and welfare of the nation.
-The 2002 Oklahoma Legislature passed legislation that will bring \$19 million to OSU over a period of four years for research in this area.

-These funds received to date have been used to renovate laboratories and to purchase equipment to augment the existing capabilities of OSU researchers in homeland security.
+Research at OSU also focuses on critical national and state initiatives.
+Long before the tragic events of September 11, 2001, OSU researchers were engaged in sensor-related research that would protect food, environment and first responders.
+OSU was already positioned to respond to a national research effort, so the 2002 Oklahoma Legislature allocated \$19 million over a four-year period for research in homeland security.
+OSU has leveraged these funds with external monies to renovate and build laboratories and purchase equipment that augment existing capabilities.